-The value () operation is used to get a selector array value and convert it to a single value (or null if the array is empty).
+The value () operation is used to get a selector array value and convert it to a single value.
+If the selector array value is empty, the operation returns all values.
+Because the value() operation can return multiple values when the selector array value is empty, use in, not ==, like in this example:

-single_quote()